ndgeniebla/phaser-mkdocs/README.md

 ## Conclusion

-By writing this documentation, we had a chance to learn the Phaser framework for ourselves, understand it's core concepts, and share it in an easy to consume manner.
-Doing so allowed us to practice writing clear and complete documentation for topics that we are not extremely knowledable on.
+By writing this documentation, we had a chance to learn the Phaser framework for ourselves, understand it's core concepts, and share it in an easy-to-consume manner.
+Doing so allowed us to practice writing clear and complete documentation for topics that we are not extremely knowledgeable on.

 Thank you for reading our documentation for a basic Phaser App!
 Enjoy! :tada: